Applied Microbiology

 Typical local dhobi

 Removes visible dirt.
-Biofilm, MRSA, dermatophytes survive.
+Biofilm, MRSA, and dermatophytes survive.

 50°C

-Many in-house hotel washers
+Many in house hotel washers

 Kills some bacteria.
 MRSA partially reduced.
 Dermatophytes and mite allergens persist.